 Fighter jets included in EU arms-to-Ukraine scheme

-EU defence ministers will discuss how to get European arms to the front line in Ukraine on Monday, as central banks woke up to new Russia economic sanctions.
+EU defence ministers will discuss how to get European weapons to the front line in Ukraine on Monday (28 February), after central banks wake up to new Russia economic sanctions.

-Fighter planes are to be transferred to the Ukrainian air force alongside deliveries of smaller material, such as shoulder-fired anti-tank and anti-aircraft missiles, to the Ukrainian army, EU foreign affairs chief Josep Borrell said late Sunday.
+Fighter planes are to be transferred to the Ukrainian air force alongside deliveries of smaller items, such as shoulder-fired anti-tank and anti-aircraft missiles for the Ukrainian army, EU foreign affairs chief Josep Borrell said late Sunday.

 Join EUobserver today